JJ/hoborg/text/text.md

 bigger than a chicken."
 He said, while Fist-means-business smiled in a nondescript way.
 "But yes, we can say it does that too".

-I got the money, I told them I took it from there, and they left and I never ever saw them again.
+I got the money, I told them I took it from there, and they were on their way and I never ever saw them again, and I won't until I do the delivery in a few days.
 Now that I've got what they want I'll have to look for them when I arrive at my destination.
+Or rather they will look for me.

-But that's not going to be today.
+Whatever, that's not going
+to be today.
 No, today I'm not gonna tell you about my joining the circus either.
 Something I didn't really thought was going to be necessary.